mbecker12/surface-rl-decoder/README.rst

 An example of how to deploy a job script:

-    sbatch surface-rl-decoder/alvis-job-first.sh --export-file=surface-rl-decoder/conf.env
+    sbatch surface-rl-decoder/alvis-job-first.sh

 The actual job script is `alvis-job-first.sh`.

+Inside the job script, a `conf.env` file is mounted into the container.
-Since we make use of the config-ini-parser, we can override the settings with environment variables which we specify in the `conf.env` in the above example.
+Since we make use of the config-ini-parser, we can override the settings with environment variables which we specify in the environment file.
+Custom configuration should be done by changing the content of the `conf.env` file.

 Build
 =====

 We can build and push a docker image based on the `Dockerfile` in this repository.
+For execution on an HPC cluster, the docker imager should be transformed to a `singularity` image.
+This can be done by running

+    singularity build $singularity_image_name $location_of_docker_image

-The job script mentioned above then envokes `singularity` to create and run a singularity image based on said docker image on the cluster.
+The job script mentioned above then envokes `singularity` to load a singularity image based on said docker image on the cluster.

 Tests
 =====